tasb/mean-todo-app/README.md

 Prerequesite
 ------------

-Must have a [MongoDb] server running on 27017 port of your localhost.
-If you want to use a Mongo server on another host, please open config file (config/database.json) to set proper settings.
+You [node.js] running on your machine.
+For persistence, this app needs a [MongoDB] server and a [Redis] server.

 Installation
 --------------